petitioner0/project-visualizer/README.md

 ### Installation

-download this package, then two way to install:
-1. Place this package under the `Assets` directory
+download this package, place this package under the `Assets` directory.
-2. Go to Window -> Package Manager -> install package from disk

 ### Usage